Conditions and diseases

 - I used to be able to sing quite high notes, but I am not able to do that anymore.

 - I had a surgery and woke up afterwards with a hoarse voice.

 - I study speech therapy and was told that I am hoarse.

-Together, we will examine the extent to which how you speak and sing causes or promotes your symptoms (from the point of view of speech therapy) or whether there is an anatomical reason for your symptoms (medical).
+Together, we will examine to what extent how you speak and sing causes or promotes your symptoms (from the point of view of speech therapy).
+We also see whether there is an anatomical reason for your symptoms (medical).
 We have the necessary specialised equipment and experience to properly map out the speaking and singing voice.
 You may also come to us if you have problems that are specifically related to your singing voice.

 In our hospital, you can go to specialised voice therapists for voice therapy.
 We also are happy to help you look for a colleague that is closer to where you live for any necessary follow-up.
 In addition, we gladly work with other disciplines (e.g. dietitian, occupational therapist, physiotherpist or osteopath) within or outside of the hospital if that is beneficial for you.

 Are you a speech therapist who does not have the necessary diagnostic equipment?
 In that case, you may refer patients to our hospital for the necessary testing.

 For questions or an appointment, please contact the Speech Lab at +32 (0)9 246 99 96.
 If you are not able to keep your appointment, you can always call the general number for speech therapy (+32 (0)9 246 99 90).

 If you would like to make an appointment with the Ear Nose Throat Dieseases Department, please contact +32 9 246 83 00.